BPRC-Bioinfo/VDJ-insights/README.md

 ## Abstract

 The VDJ-AAAP pipeline offers a robust framework for analyzing, assembling, and annotating long sequence reads from Pacific Biosciences (PacBio) and Oxford Nanopore Technologies (ONT).
-Designed to uncover both novel and known VDJ segments within T-cell receptors (TCR) or B-cell receptors/immunoglobulins (Ig), this part is still in beta.
+Designed to uncover both novel and known VDJ segments within T-cell receptors (TCR) or B-cell receptors/immunoglobulins (IG), this part is still in beta.
 This versatile tool supports analysis across various species, given the availability of a reference genome and assembly report on NCBI.
-Configuration adjustments are facilitated through a user-friendly **`config.yaml`** file, enabling tailored pipeline functionality to suit specific research needs.

 Addressing the challenge of assembling the repetitive VDJ regions, the pipeline selectively processes reads exceeding 5 Kbs, minimizing erroneous mappings and noise.
-It generates a refined reference genome, preserving only known chromosomes and specified fragments to prevent assembly inaccuracies.
-Utilizing minimap2, reads are meticulously mapped against this curated reference in a dual-phase approach tailored to each read type, ensuring accurate localization.
+It generates a refined reference genome if none is specified.
+If a reference genome is present it can alse be selected.
+From the reference genome we use only known chromosomes and unplaced chromosomal fragments to prevent assembly inaccuracies.
+Utilizing minimap2, reads are mapped against this filtered reference genome.
+From the mapping files we identify the reads corresponding the TCR/IG chromosomes and convert it to fastq.

-The assembly phase leverages the strengths of both PacBio and ONT reads, combining PacBio's precision with ONT's extensive read lengths for superior assembly outcomes.
-Specific genomic regions are then isolated using predefined flanking genes, with customization options available in the configuration file.
+The assembly phase leverages a hybrid approach meaning it utilizes the strengths of both PacBio and ONT reads, combining PacBio's precision with ONT's extensive read lengths for superior assembly outcomes.
+The files are loaded into the assembly program seperatly.

+Specific genomic regions are then isolated using predefined flanking genes, these can be specified by the user or a default can be used (Default is for primates only because it is based on humans).

-The pipeline extends its functionality to annotation, comparing assembled region sequences against a comprehensive library of non-novel VDJ segments sourced from the IMGT database or a pre-existing library in **`library/library.fasta`**.
-Outputs include detailed Excel reports on identified sequences, supplemented with an interactive plotting feature for enhanced data visualization and analysis.
+The pipeline extends its functionality to annotation, comparing assembled region sequences against a comprehensive library of validated VDJ segments sourced from the IMGT database or a pre-existing library in **`library/library.fasta`**.
+Outputs include detailed Excel reports on identified sequences, supplemented with an interactive plotting feature for enhanced data visualization and analysis, but also static plots showing the different haplotypes of the regions showcasing the order of the segements.
+Lastly it generates a easy the navigate HTML report containing al the results.

 ## Installation